 - how to display necessary information about payment terms

-- when to telephone debtors to remind them of the debt
+- when to phone debtors to remind them of the debt

 - when you will ask debtors to pay by a certain date

 - circumstances when you will negotiate payment plans